Azure-Samples/nodejs-microservices/docs/workshop.md

 ### Deploying the application

-Our workflow, build and deploy scripts are complete, so it's time let the CI/CD pipeline do its job.
+The workflow and scripts are complete, so it's time let the CI/CD pipeline do its job.

 Commit all the changes you made to the repository, and push them, using either VS Code or the command line: